MrPrimate/ddb-meta-data/modules/mffv1/README.md

 Crawling from the darkest recesses of D&D's history comes a ferocious menagerie of monsters, malevolent and benign!
 These 17 creatures first appeared in the Fiend Folio for first edition AD&D. Now, thanks to your support of Extra Life, they enter the world of fifth edition D&D.

-- **Detailed stat blocks** and descriptions to use the monsters in your game

 ---

 ## License